 Note

-- Clusters created before the end of November 2023 will need to manually enable the backup feature.
-For Tencent Cloud and AWS clusters created after this date, the backup feature will be enabled by default in DBaaS or SaaS mode.
-In MaaS mode, manual activation will still be required.
+Instances created before the end of November 2023 need to manually enable the backup feature.
+New instances created after this date will have the backup strategy enabled by default.

 Log in to the OceanBase Cloud console.